What does a G98 code do?

 What does the G98 code do on a lathe?

 The G98 codes is completely different when running a CNC lathe.

-G98 on a lathe sets the feed rate mode.
-G98 sets the machine to feed rate per minute.
+G98 on a lathe sets the feed rate mode to feed rate per minute.

 This means if you use a F100 command and G98 is active, the feed rate will be set to 100 inches per minute.